KraXen72/crankshaft/README.md

 > Use userscripts at your own risk, the author(s) of this client are not responsible for any damage done with userscripts because the user is the author of the script.
 > Enabling any userscript you don't trust and know how it works is NOT RECOMMENDED
 > Any userscripts that modify the game's canvas (Renderer) are NOT ALLOWED
-> You are encouraged to write scripts using `"use strict"`, because it skips the transforming step that does this for you.
+> You are encouraged to write scripts using `"use strict"`, because it skips esbuild transforming your code.

 ## contributing
 - you have to have `git`, `nodejs` and `npm` installed.